layumi/Person_reID_baseline_pytorch/README.md

 Different framework need to be tuned in a different way.

 ## Some News
-**01 July 2019:** [My CVPR19 Paper](https://arxiv.org/abs/1904.07223) is online.
-It is based on this baseline repo as teacher model to provide pseudo label for the generated images to train a better student model.
-You are welcomed to check out the opensource code at [here](https://github.com/NVlabs/DG-Net).

 **03 Jun 2019:** Testing with multiple-scale inputs is added.
 You can use `--ms 1,0.9` when extracting the feature.
 It could slightly improve the final result.

 **20 May 2019:** Linear Warm Up is added.
 You also can set warm-up the first K epoch by `--warm_epoch K`.
 If K <=0, there will be no warm-up.